smcgdub/hacker-news-homework-project-none-react/testing.md

 **2.1 Manual testing desktop**

-To save repetition in the testing.md file when an feature is tested and listed as functioning correctly then readers of this file can know that testing was passed on all browsers.
+To save repetition in the testing.md file when an feature is tested and listed as functioning correctly then readers of this file can know that testing was passed on all browsers and on desktop and mobile devices.

 All desktop testing was carried out on Chrome, FireFox, Safari, Brave, Opera & Edge browsers.